Collaborations

 In 2019, Ralph began an occasional songwriting collaboration with U.Ukwa.

 U's beautiful and romantic poetry has a unique quality that blends two cultures together.
 The melodies and arrangements Ralph creates to accompany these wonderful words generally differ in style from the music created for Johnny Cashbox, although they are performed by him.
 Many songs, such as, "Unknown You", "Wisdom" and "Love Never Dies" explore love and relationships, but some like "Lamentation" have a ecological, humanitarian or other social perspective.
 Several of the songs, including all of those named above are to be found on the "JohnnyCashbox" youtube channel.
-Each feature engaging and expressive videos, conceived and edited by Ralph's friend and long term collaborator Edsel Kragg,
+Each feature engaging and expressive videos, conceived and edited by Ralph's friend and long term co-conspirator Edsel Kragg.

 Red Arizona